Myotherapist, sports lover, tutor-to-be

 “Enrolling at Endeavour was a big deal as I was the first person in my family to go to uni, let alone successfully obtain a degree.
 I had been told numerous times growing up by my peers that I’d never be smart enough to go to uni, and it felt good to prove those people wrong,” Rhianna said.

-“While I was studying I was lucky enough to pick up a cadetship with the Western Bulldogs AFL team and was asked to stay on afterwards.
+“While I was studying I was lucky enough to pick up a cadetship with an AFL team and was asked to stay on afterwards.
 At the same time one of my lecturers offered me a spot at his clinic as a remedial therapist, and I also got a job at a physiotherapy clinic.
 I’m proud to say I kept all three jobs throughout my studies with Endeavour.”

 Rhianna said as soon as she started working in the industry she knew she was in the right place.